Resolving local and global kinematic signatures of satellite mergers with billion particle simulations: Model M1 structure and kinematics

 As first highlighted by \cite{Antoja+18} with $Gaia$ DR2, the vertical perturbation of the Galactic disc manifests as a spiral or snail shape in the $z-v_z$ plane.
 Dynamically, this can be attributed to the influence of an external perturber, or the buckling of the Galactic bar.

 As shown in \cite{Li20} and \cite{Gandhi+20}, the local phase snail as selected in spatial coordinates is a composite of phase snails with different angular momentum, $J_{\phi}$.
-The top panel of Figure \ref{M1-localspiral} shows the local phase spiral as defined as all stars within 1 kpc from the `Solar position' defined as $(x,y,z)=(-8.178,0,0)$ in model M1, where the $v_z$ and $z$ axes have been re-scaled by the vertical velocity dispersion $\sigma_{v_z}$ and the vertical dispersion $\sigma_z$ of the sample, respectively.
+The upper left panel of Figure \ref{M1-localspiral} shows the local phase spiral as defined as all stars within 1 kpc from the `Solar position' defined as $(x,y,z)=(-8.178,0,0)$ in model M1, where the $v_z$ and $z$ axes have been re-scaled by the vertical velocity dispersion $\sigma_{v_z}$ and the vertical dispersion $\sigma_z$ of the sample, respectively.
 For visualisation purposes the distribution is smoothed with a Gaussian with a scale of 0.2 in the re-scaled coordinates, and we have subtracted the smoothed background distribution, such that the colourbar shows the difference in density between the data and the smoothed version, $\Delta\rho$.
 The smoothing, scaling and color bar are kept consistent across all subsequent phase spiral plots.
+The upper middle and right hand panels show the $z-v_z$ spiral for selections within 3 and 5 kpc of the `Solar position' merely to illustrate the importance of being able to resolve the spiral locally.
+Selecting a larger region distorts the morphology, as expected.

-The middle row shows the split of stars from this sample into different angular momentum bins.
+The middle row shows the split of stars from the $d<1$ kpc sample into different angular momentum bins.
 The morphology of the lower row evolves with $J_{\phi}$ as shown in \cite{Li20} and \cite{Gandhi+20}, because the phase spiral for stars selected purely in position space is an amalgamation of phase spirals from stars with different actions and different orbital histories which were located in different regions of the galaxy during the satellite perturbation \citep[see][for an illustration]{Gandhi+20}.

 Furthermore, as shown in our previous work \cite{Hunt+20}, such a separation into different angular momentum bins, while retaining the physical azimuthal constraint is only half of the transformation from physical space into orbit space.
-Further refinement of the spiral should be possible by also selecting stars by their azimuthal phase angle, $\theta_{\phi}$, instead of their physical angle $\phi$, although this intrinsically assumes a form for the Galactic potential.
+Further refinement of the spiral should be possible by also selecting stars by their azimuthal phase angle, $\theta_{\phi}$, instead of their physical angle $\phi$, although this intrinsically assumes a form for the Galactic potential. $\theta_{\phi}$ is the angle of a star's guiding centre \citep[e.g. see Figure 1 of][]{Hunt+20} which increases linearly as it orbits the galaxy.